 Blackbutt Reserve opening hours:

-- Wildlife exhibits are open from 10am – 4.30pm (closed Christmas Day, Good Friday and after 1pm ANZAC Day)
+- Wildlife exhibits are open from 10am – 5pm, last entry at 4.30pm (closed Christmas Day, Good Friday and before1pm Anzac Day).

-- Picnic facilities during daylight savings 7am – 7pm
+- Picnic facilities and carparks 7am – 7pm.

 What time are the koalas fed?